Label: KOSELUGO- selumetinib capsule

 Gastrointestinal Toxicity

-Advise patients and caregivers that KOSELUGO can cause diarrhea and to contact their healthcare provider at the onset of diarrhea [see Warnings and Precautions (5.3)].
+Advise patients and caregivers that KOSELUGO can cause diarrhea, nausea, vomiting, stomatitis and to contact their healthcare provider at the first sign of gastrointestinal toxicity [see Warnings and Precautions (5.3)].

 Skin Toxicity